core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 It can be actually possible to enable revalidation of responses between proxy and server, also in this case where Group OSCORE is used end-to-end between client and origin servers.

-Fundamentally, this requires to define the possible use of the ETag option also as an outer option for OSCORE.
+Fundamentally, this requires to define the possible use of the ETag Option also as an outer option for OSCORE.
 Thus, in addition to the normal inner ETag, a server can add also an outer ETag option intended to the proxy.

 Since validation of responses assumes that cacheability of responses is possible in the first place, it would be convenient to define the use of ETag as outer option in {{I-D.amsuess-core-cachable-oscore}}.

-In case OSCORE is also used between the proxy and an individual origin server as per {{I-D.ietf-core-oscore-capable-proxies}}, then the outer ETag option would be seamlessly protected with the OSCORE Security Context shared between the proxy and the origin server.
+In case OSCORE is also used between the proxy and an individual origin server as per {{I-D.ietf-core-oscore-capable-proxies}}, then the outer ETag Option would be seamlessly protected with the OSCORE Security Context shared between the proxy and the origin server.

 The following text can be used to replace the last paragraph above.